// the above is not my code

 BS 525 Management of Moisture in Buildings states ‘Moisture in buildings is a significant cause of many building failures, including some building related occupant health problems.’

-Subfloor ventilation offers a homeowner peace of mind that their two most precious assets, their loved ones and their home, are protected from health issues and costly damage that could otherwise arise from moisture and gases in their home.
+Subfloor ventilation offers a you peace of mind that your two most precious assets, your loved ones and your home, are protected from health issues and costly damage that could otherwise arise from moisture in your home.

 How much does it cost to install subfloor ventilation?